What you'll gain

 Common Mistakes

-Lifting the hips off the seat during the extension, using body momentum to cheat the weight up.
+Lifting the hips off the seat to muscle the weight up, which shifts work away from the quads.

 About This Exercise